 ETIAS for Germany will be implemented at the end of 2022.
-After it is introduced, it will be a requirement for a large number of foreign nationals who travel to Germany or any other country in the Schengen Area.
+After it is introduced, it will be a requirement for a large number of foreign nationals, including Canadians, who travel to Germany or any other country in the Schengen Area.
 To apply for ETIAS, it will be necessary to fill out an online ETIAS application which will only take a matter of minutes.

 The ETIAS visa waiver for Europe has been designed to strengthen the security of the Schengen Area and make travel easier for eligible visitors.
 ETIAS applicants will be screened using several security databases as part of the application process.
 This will allow the authorities to identify security risks.
+The process is easy to complete online from anywhere in the world.

 How can Canadians apply for ETIAS to visit Germany?

 Canadians will be able to complete the application for an ETIAS visa waiver for Germany by filling in an online form.
 The ETIAS application for Germany will consist of a range of questions that travellers will need to answer by entering information such as their:

 To successfully obtain an ETIAS visa waiver, applicants will need to meet the basic ETIAS requirements for Germany which includes having a passport from one of the eligible countries.
-Applicants will also be required to pay a fee using a credit or debit card.
+Petitioners will also be required to pay a fee using a credit or debit card.

-Travelling to Germany from Canada with an ETIAS authorization
+Travelling to Germany from Canada with an ETIAS authorisation

-Once an application has been submitted and approved, the ETIAS for Germany will be sent to the traveller by email.
+Once an application has been submitted and approved, the ETIAS for Germany will be sent to the visitor by email.
 Canadians will be able to enter the country by presenting their ETIAS visa waiver, along with their passport, to the German border authorities.

 The Schengen Area has no hard, internal borders.
 There is only one shared, external border.
-Therefore, travellers can move freely between the Schengen countries once they have entered the zone.
+Therefore, travellers can move freely between the Schengen countries once they have entered the zone unless a temporary border has been placed for extraordinary reasons.

 Basic information about Germany